 Daniel C. Smith (Treasurer) has over thirty-five years of financial accounting and management experience in the theatrical, entertainment and hospitality industries.
 He currently serves as Director of Finance at St. Ann’s Warehouse, one of New York’s pre-eminent theaters.
 His extensive experience in off-Broadway theater also includes serving as Controller at Signature Theater Company, Director of Finance at the New York Shakespeare Festival (the Public Theater) and as Controller at Playwrights Horizons.

-Kirsty Gaukel (Secretary) is a savvy and passionate marketing and communications professional, with more than fifteen years experience specializing in the promotion of the performing arts, Kirsty has been incredibly fortunate to have worked for a myriad theatre companies and festivals including Actors Theatre of Louisville, Trinity Repertory Theater, SITI Company in the U.S., and Tron Theatre, Citizens’ Theatre, Edinburgh International Festival, and Edinburgh Fringe Festival in Scotland.
+Kirsty Gaukel (Secretary) is a marketing and communications professional, with more than fifteen years experience specializing in the promotion of the performing arts, Kirsty has been incredibly fortunate to have worked for a myriad theatre companies and festivals including Actors Theatre of Louisville, Trinity Repertory Theater, SITI Company in the U.S., and Tron Theatre, Citizens’ Theatre, Edinburgh International Festival, and Edinburgh Fringe Festival in Scotland.
 She currently resides in New York City with her husband and two Cavalier King Charles rescue dogs and uses her storytelling prowess to promote a year-round program of theatrical productions at the award-winning off-broadway complex 59E59 Theaters..

 Boris McGiver is an American actor who was born and raised in West Fulton, NY.
 Most recently he has been seen as Tom Hammerschmidt, Editor-in-Chief of The Washington Herald, on NETFLIX’S House of Cards.
 Besides long-recurring roles on Boardwalk Empire, Person of Interest and David Simon’s The Wire, he has also guest starred on The Blacklist, Allegiance, Flesh and Bone, TURN, John Adams, White Collar, and numerous guest spots on Law and Order.
 Film credits include: Lincoln, Killing Kennedy, Pink Panther, Taking Woodstock, Dark Matter, Fur, Taxi, Connie and Carla, Ironweed, and more.